kannikakabilar/Kannika-Notas/Docker/README.md

 When container is deleted, data is lost => **Docker volumes** to save the data

-CMD vs ENTRYPOINT
+RUN vs CMD vs ENTRYPOINT
+- RUN: Executes commands during the image build process
-- CMD: used for executing commands before the build inside the container environment
+- CMD: Specifies the default command to run inside the container environment
-- ENTRYPOINT: initiate the build commandand make the container into an executable
+- ENTRYPOINT: Defines the main command that will always run when the container starts

 docker run: run the docker image as a docker container. docker ps: list all the running container